logo

 “Did she?
 And what did she say to you?”
 I ridiculed her.
 “Aloha, Mully?”

 Scully didn’t answer and just kept looking at me.
 She was totally cool.
-I really doubted there was anything in the world to throw her off balance, and soon she proved me right by resuming the processing of food without further comment on my remark.
+I doubted there was anything in the world to throw her off balance, and soon, she proved me right by resuming food processing without further comment on my remark.
 At the same time, I looked around nervously because I expected her partner to appear every minute now.
 There was still no trace of him, though, so I presumed his progress in the toilet had hit an unexpected snag.

 “So what’s really going on here?
 You must tell me why you’re messing with me, if not for the sake of my case, at least for stopping me from messing with yours!”
 I kept insisting, with no intention of giving up.